 Where I stayed:

-- Pension Bule: Located in the heart of the city near all the delicious pintxo bars, Pension Bule is well-worth the splurge.
+- Pension Urkia: Located in the heart of the city near all the delicious pintxo bars, Pension Urkia is well-worth the splurge.
 Although it can get expensive in the summer months, it is quite reasonably priced during off season, and offers the comfort of large rooms, WiFi, and a balcony.